kedacore/keda-docs/content/docs/2.11/scalers/redis-streams.md

 - `stream` - Name of the Redis Stream.
 - `consumerGroup` - Name of the Consumer group associated with Redis Stream.
+> Setting the `consumerGroup` causes the scaler to operate on `pendingEntriesCount`.
+Lack of `consumerGroup` will cause the scaler to be based on `streamLength`
 - `pendingEntriesCount` - Threshold for the number of `Pending Entries List`.
 This is the average target value to scale the workload.
+(Default: `5`, Optional)
+- `streamLength` - Threshold for stream length, alternative average target value to scale workload.
 (Default: `5`, Optional)
 - `databaseIndex` - The Redis database index.
 Defaults to `0` if not specified.
 - `enableTLS` - Allow a connection to Redis using tls.
 (Values: `true`, `false`, Default: `false`, Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self signed certs.
 (Values: `true`,`false`, Default: `false`, Optional, This requires `enableTLS: true`)